 Now we should all be friends of LGBTIQ Australians but friendship is not the true agenda of the parliamentary group.

 It has an anti-freedom policy agenda and it is flexing its muscles by supporting Colvin taking Ballarat Christian College to court.

 Equality Australia and its friends group embedded in the federal parliament continually demonises the Morrison Government’s attempts to protect freedoms as “enabling prejudice”.
 Why is O’Dowd helping them?

-O’Dowd, undoubtedly a nice bloke from conservative heartland in Central Queensland, has become what Vladimir Putin termed a “useful idiot”.
+O’Dowd, undoubtedly a nice bloke from conservative heartland in Central Queensland, has become what Vladimir Lenin termed a “useful idiot”.